waimea-igdaikee/200-dtd-assessment/docs/design.md

 - Consistency and Standards: I will need to make sure my website sticks to established layout conventions, such as having the navigation bar at the top and using standard icons, such as using a house icon for the home page.
 This will make navigation easy.
 - Error Prevention: I will need to make sure that wherever users can input data that there is error checking to prevent users from inputting incorrect data, e.g. they shouldn't be able to input a date that doesn't exist.
 This will prevent end-users from making headache-inducing mistakes.
 This also entails having conformation messages before users commit to an irreversible action, and by integrating these into my website will ensure my Mum doesn't accidentally delete any bookings.
 - Aesthetic and Minimalist Design: By making sure both the public and admin sides of my website have a simple design that displays only what is relevant and necessary, both the public and my Mum will have an easier time navigating and operating the website.
-- Help and Documentation: I will have a help menu to answer the any questions that members of the public may have (e.g. *how do I make a booking?*).
+- Help and Documentation: If necessary, I will have a help menu to answer the any questions that members of the public may have (e.g. *how do I make a booking?*).
 This may be in the form of a sticky question mark button in the corner of the site, but I will get feedback on what works best.
 I may also implement a similar system on the admin page(s) can help my Mum if she gets confused.
 Ideally, though, my website will be simple and logical enough that end-users shouldn't need help.

 ### Privacy